johnbiundo/dev.to-articles/blog-posts/custom-transporter/custom-transporter-part2.md

 #### Get the Code

 All of the code in these articles is available [here](https://github.com/johnbiundo/nestjs-faye-transporter-sample).
 As always, these tutorials work best if you follow along with the code.
 The [README](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md) covers all the steps you need to get the repository, build the apps, and follow along.
 It's easy!
 I strongly encourage you to do so.
 Note that each article has a corresponding branch in the repository.
-For example, this article (part 2), has a corresponding branch called `part2`.
+For example, this article (Part 2), has a corresponding branch called `part2`.
 Read on, or [get more details here](https://github.com/johnbiundo/nestjs-faye-transporter-sample/blob/master/README.md#part-2-basic-server-component) on using the repository.

 #### Git checkout the current version